 Daily Herald The U.S. Department of Justice, together with the Federal Trade Commission, announced a civil enforcement action against defendants Xlear Inc. and Nathan Jones, CEO and president, for alleged violations of the COVID-19 Consumer Protection Act and the FTC Act…Jones repudiates these accusations, noting their 20- year-old nasal spray product has been a popular way customers have kept their nasal passages clean.

 KSL News/Associated Press HOUSTON — Healthy mouth, healthy baby?
 For years, scientists have been exploring the link between poor oral health and giving birth too early.
 Now, new research presented Thursday raises the possibility that something very simple and inexpensive might make a difference: chewing sugarless gum.
 The improvements seen in the study in the African country of Malawi were modest…

-If you take prescription medications for any of these conditions or other conditions, including sinus and related conditions such as congestion, you should consult with your physician before discontinuing use of such medications as Xlear is not intended to replace or supplement any prescription medications.
+If you take prescription medications for any health condition, including upper airway, sinus, and other related conditions such as congestion, you should consult with your physician before discontinuing use of such medications as Xlear is not intended to replace or supplement any prescription medications.

-Statements with regards to Xlear products are the opinions of the individuals making them and are not necessarily the same as those of Xlear Inc.
+Statements regarding Xlear products are the opinions of the individuals making them and are not necessarily the same as those of Xlear Inc.